 Backtraces are critical for debugging errors.
 Once you have the backtrace please open a bug report issue.

-If you do not see an error in your Vector logs, and the Vector logs appear
+If you don’t see an error in your Vector logs and the Vector logs appear

 to be frozen, then you’ll want to drop your log level to